RebootJeff/eevalyoo8/getPaginatedEndpoint/README.md

 Read the code in the JavaScript file.
 It's inspired by real code I saw.
 I made it extra ugly!
 Let's pretend you're doing a code review to clean it up.

+Keep in mind that the code uses Mongoose models and also a pagination library.

 ## Instructions

 1. What do you think the code is intended to do?